bdmac/bdmac.github.io/index.md

 beginning to grow tired of that term.
 I've started a few of those and had one (semi) successful exit.

-While I still do a **lot** of coding still and love the technical side of things, my career has taken a decisive turn towards engineering leadership.
+While I still do a **lot** of coding and love the technical side of things, my career has taken a decisive turn towards engineering leadership.

 ### Most Recently